vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-vsphere-vds-airgap.md

 [Fluent Bit](https://fluentbit.io/)  is a lightweight log processor and forwarder that allows you to collect data and logs from different sources, unify them, and send them to multiple destinations.
 Tanzu Kubernetes Grid includes signed binaries for Fluent Bit that you can deploy on management clusters and on Tanzu Kubernetes clusters to provide a log-forwarding service.

 Tanzu Standard Runtime includes Fluent Bit as a user-managed package for the integration with logging platforms such as **vRealize LogInsight, Elasticsearch, Splunk, or other logging solutions**.
-For information about configuring Fluent Bit to your logging provider, see [Implement Log Forwarding with Fluent Bit](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-logging-fluentbit.html).
+For information about configuring Fluent Bit to your logging provider, see [Implement Log Forwarding with Fluent Bit](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-packages-logging-fluentbit.html).

 You can deploy Fluent Bit on any management cluster or Tanzu Kubernetes clusters from which you want to collect logs.
 First, you configure an output plugin on the cluster from which you want to gather logs, depending on the endpoint that you use.
 Then, you deploy Fluent Bit on the cluster as a package.

-vRealize Log Insight (vRLI) provides real-time log management and log analysis with machine learning-based intelligent grouping, high-performance searching, and troubleshooting across physical, virtual, and cloud environments. vRealize Log Insight already has a deep integration with the vSphere platform where you can get key actionable insights.
+vRealize Log Insight (vRLI) provides real-time log management and log analysis with machine learning-based intelligent grouping, high-performance searching, and troubleshooting across physical, virtual, and cloud environments. vRealize Log Insight already has a deep integration with the vSphere platform where you can get key actionable insights and it can be extended to include the cloud native stack as well.

+vRealize Log Insight appliance is available as a separate on-prem deployable product.
+You can also choose to go with the SaaS version vRealize Log Insight Cloud.

 # Design Recommendations